open/close all folders

 - Narrative Poem: Just like The Iliad and The Odyssey, they're all written in dactylic hexameter.
 Kinda comes with the territory, being epics.

 - Oral Tradition: Where these myths came from.

 - Rated M for Manly

 - Red Shirt: Probably a huge number of figures, Achaeans and Trojans alike.

-- Royals Who Actually Do Something: The major characters are often royalty: Menelaus, the king of Sparta; Agamemnon, the son of King Atreus; Odysseus, the king of Ithaca; Hector, the prince of Troy; Penthesilea, the queen of the Amazons; Memnon, the king of the Ethiopians; etc.
+- Royals Who Actually Do Something: The major characters are often royalty: Menelaus, the king of Sparta; Agamemnon, the king of Mycenae; Odysseus, the king of Ithaca; Hector, the prince of Troy; Penthesilea, the queen of the Amazons; Memnon, the king of the Ethiopians; etc.

 - The Siege: Naturally.